 - trainee under supervision.

-- Pest animal, permitting a pest control operator to use pesticides formulated for the control of pest animals to protect building used for commercial purposes, a domestic premises or privately owned land.
+- Pest animal authorisation - permitting a pest control operator to use pesticides formulated to control pest animals and to protect: an area in a building used for commercial purposes; or domestic premises; or privately owned land adjacent to domestic premises.

-- Fumigants, permitting a pest control operator to use pesticides in the form of fumigants.
+- Fumigant authorisations, permitting a pest control operator to use pesticides in the form of fumigants.

 Search for a licensed pest control operator.